 - a standard that demonstrates progress towards corporate and organisational environmental objectives.

-1.6.2013 was the existing 2009 methodology from 2009 updated to 2013 version, which has to be followed by all buildings registered after that date (excluding reconstructions and fit-outs).
+In 2016 was the existing methodology from 2013 updated to 2016 version, which has to be followed by all buildings registered after that date.

 Credits are awarded in these ten categories: